Q: What is Max Slippage, and why is it important?

 Q: Is the Max Slippage calculated differently for open and close order(s)?

-A: Yes, Max Slippage is calculated differently for open and close order(s).
+A: Yes, Max Slippage is calculated differently for open and closed order(s).

 When placing an order to open a position, standard Max Slippage is applied.

-When placing an order to close an existing position, Max Slippage applied will be doubled.
+When placing an order to close an existing position,the Max Slippage applied will be doubled.

 BTCUSDT.PERP has a max slippage of 0.25%.